architecture-building-systems/CityEnergyAnalyst/README.md

 ## Documentation and style guide

-Documentation is still a work-in-progress and is available in [here](https://architecture-building-systems.gitbooks.io/cea-toolbox-for-arcgis-manual/content/)
+Documentation is still a work-in-progress and is available in [here](https://architecture-building-systems.gitbooks.io/cea-toolbox-for-arcgis-manual/content/) to start with a new project and get a sample data, please contact us

 ##Check me out on Video